Regretably, strict veganism is weighing me down. It’s time to let it go.

 I am still sticking with the vegetarianism, this is an adjustment, not a 180°.
 Maybe I will return to full veganism one day, but if I do so, then the transition will be a sociable one that pulls others up with me rather than pushing them away from me.
 I must say though, I am really not impressed by most other ‘vegans’ (nor my current self) and feel no attachment whatsoever to the word.

-*: Note that it is very possible to veganise in a friendly way, baking with vegan shop-bought substitutes for example, but I am very suspicious of these which has contributed to my increasingly insular way of eating.
+*: Note that it is very possible to veganise in a friendly way, baking with vegan shop-bought substitutes for example, but I am cautious of using heavily-processed ingredients and generally avoid being “fake” which has contributed to my increasingly insular way of eating.